 And with so many irresistible snacks to try, you’ll need to figure out which ones give you the most bang for your vacation buck!
 That’s where we come in!
-Here at Disney Food Blog, we’ve tried ALL the snacks, and we’ve compiled for you 12 tasty treats that come in UNDER $5!
+Here at Disney Food Blog, we’ve tried ALL the snacks, and we’ve compiled for you some seriously tasty treats that come in UNDER $5!
 BUT WAIT!
 Because we love you guys SO MUCH, we couldn’t stop there!
 We’ve included a few BONUS snacks that just barely missed the cut!
-We’ve arranged these from least expensive ($2.95) to most ($4.99) for convenience’s sake.
-And sure, there are food items in the Parks and Resorts that come in under $2.95, but we wanted to include a selection of those that we REALLY love eating and hope you will too!
+We’ve arranged these from least expensive to most for convenience’s sake.
+And sure, there are more food items in the Parks and Resorts that come in under $5, but we wanted to include a selection of those that we REALLY love eating and hope you will too!

 Let’s go snacking!